Trump, Schiff spar ahead of Nevada caucuses over claim Russians trying to help Bernie Sanders

 CLICK HERE TO GET THE FOX NEWS APP

 U.S. intelligence agencies say Russia interfered in the 2016 election through social media campaigns and by stealing and distributing emails from the Democratic National Committee and Hillary Clinton campaign chairman John Podesta.
-Intelligence officials say Russia was trying to boost Trump’s campaign and show chaos within the American political process.
+Intelligence officials say Russia was trying to boost Trump’s campaign and sow chaos within the American political process.

 The Associated Press contributed to this report.